Overnight Sensation (Hit Record): Later uses

 "Overnight Sensation" was included on the Raspberries Pop Art Live CD set from their reunion concert recording, November 26, 2004, at the House of Blues in Cleveland, Ohio, released August 18, 2017.

 Cover versions

 In 1980, Cherie & Marie Currie recorded "Overnight Sensation".
 It was included on their album, Messin' with the Boys.

 The Kevin McDermott Orchestra recorded "Overnight Sensation" for their 1994 album, "The Last Supper".

+American alternative rock band They Might Be Giants recorded "Overnight Sensation" for their 2026 album, The World Is to Dig.